sophstad/sophstad.github.io/index.md

 I’m a junior studying computer science at Columbia University.
 I’m interested in full-stack engineering, and just spent my summer doing that at [Skillshare](https://www.skillshare.com) as a [hackNY Fellow](https://apply.hackny.org).

+Here’s how I’m spending my time lately –

+1. Studying in Budapest for the semester
+2. Writing every other day on [True to Form](http://truetoform.online)

 Some things I enjoy –

 1. [Typography](https://github.com/sophstad/typelinks)